-The autonomous driving revolution is making great strides in automotive manufacturing, with the BMW Group at the forefront of this transformation.
-Through its BMW iFactory initiative, the company is advancing automation in vehicle manufacturing, demonstrating the effectiveness and implementation of new technologies in its production processes.
+The autonomous driving revolution is making rapid progress within automotive manufacturing plants, with the BMW Group at the forefront of this transformation.
+Through its BMW iFactory initiative, the company is promoting automation in vehicle manufacturing, demonstrating the effectiveness and implementation of new technologies in its production processes.

 Implementation in Dingolfing and Leipzig